Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 layout: post
 title: When the Dust Settles
 subtitle:
-wordsby: "Roxanne Joseph"
+wordsby: "Johanna Chisholm, Daniela Q Lepiz, edited by Diana Neille"
 databy: "Daniela Q Lepiz"
-photographer: "Fanie Jason"
+photographer: "Johanna Chisholm"
 devby:	"Lailah Ryklief"
-author: Roxanne Joseph
+author: Johanna Chisholm and Daniela Q Lepiz
 excerpt: |
     This will be a description of the silicosis story.
 ---